mzeeshanzafar28/Real-Time-Network-Intrusion-Detection-with-WireShark/README.md

     On Windows: `venv\Scripts\activate`
     On Linux/Mac: `source venv/bin/activate`
 3. Install required packages:
-    `pip install -r requirements.txt`
+    `pip install -r requirements.txt` or just double click `run.bat` for automated installation and running.
-4. Run the flask app:
+4. Run the app:
-    `python app.py`
-5. Temporary Step (Will address later)|  open another terminal and run after uploading the csv from the web app:
-    `python backend/clean_data.py`
-6. A new file will be created in the backend folder named `normalized_data.csv`, now run:
-    `python backend/determine.py`
-7. Results are on console for now.
+    `python app.py` or just double click `run.bat` for automated installation and running.
+5. Navigate to `http://127.0.0.1:5000/` and proceed.